 Discussion with trusted confidantes makes sense of the chaos in my head

 When anxiety soars, I use my five senses.
 Feel the ground beneath my feet.
 Look around and count five things.
 Listen for five different noises.
-Eat an intense flavored breath mint.
+Eat an intensely flavored breath mint.
 I stop and notice the smells around me…

 4. Taking a break

 Do something else.
 Listen to music, walk on the beach, talk to a friend, go to bed, snuggle my cat, watch television.
-I do anything to distract me from giving in to the desperate desire to binge/purge/restrict.
+I do anything to distract myself from giving in to the desperate desire to binge/purge/restrict.